cosmicBboy/ml-research/deep_cash/README.md

 - [X] refine `CashController` with baseline function prior such that each data environment maps to its own value function (in this case, the exponential mean of rewards per episode).
-- [ ] add support for normalizing the reward signal before computing gradients, as in the [pytorch REINFORCE implementation][pytorch-reinforce]
 - [ ] implement basic meta-RL algorithm as described here in this [paper][meta-rl] in particular, feed `CashController` auxiliary inputs:
   - previous reward